tarasis/tarasis.net/_pages/about.md

 # Me

 Personal blog of Robert McGovern.
-Until 2020 I was principally a stay at home dad but I was also a Mac & iOS developer, embedded systems programmer, sys-admin, tech editor, book reviewer & writer.
+Until 2020 I was principally a stay at home dad, but I was also a Mac & iOS developer, embedded systems programmer, sys-admin, tech editor, book reviewer & writer.
 You can see more details about that on [LinkedIn](https://www.linkedin.com/in/robertmcgovern/).

 I can be found many places online, mostly with the username **tarasis**, but also **duemoko**.
 Links can be found in the sidebar, although they'll likely move here in the future :)